Elena Baltacha undergoes successful foot surgery

 The 29-year-old former British number one said in July she would be taking six months off to recover from injury.

-of her foot in plaster on Facebook.
+She has now posted photographs of her foot in plaster on Facebook.

 "I had successful surgery on my right foot to remove a little piece of bone that was causing a lot of problems around my ankle," she said.

 “If I miss that tennis life and want to get on a plane and give it another go, I will do that”